-Crystal is highly popular with singles, albeit mostly ladies of the senior variety.
+Crystal is highly popular with singles, mostly ladies of the senior variety.
 Every cruise includes a slate of gentlemen hosts to dine and dance with the unescorted ladies.
-The line's uncommonly low singles supplement of 25% makes it highly attractive.
+The line's uncommonly low singles supplement of 25% is part of the reason.
 The officers are also ready to engage in the social graces, and a single male might even be asked to dance by one of the lovely young female cruise staffers - if he can fight off the single lady passengers.

-Crystal's core following appreciates great cuisine, socializing, comfortable accommodations and lots of enrichment classes and lectures.
-The focus is on luxury and pampering more than port-a-day itineraries and active shore excursions.
+Crystal's core following appreciates great cuisine, socializing, comfortable accommodations and many choices of enrichment classes and lectures evetry day.
+The focus is on luxury and pampering more than port-a-day itineraries.
 Crystal tends to have more days at sea than almost any other cruise line, and when one is in such surroundings, why leave the ship?